 The thickness of the bronchial wall was significantly decreased in all Dex-treated groups of both normal and obese mice, with the exception of the CODM group, and Mg co-administration did not produce significant differences compared with Dex alone (Figure 5B).
 Moreover, there were no differences between obese and normal mice of the corresponding groups.
-Immunohistochemistry analysis showed that the expression of $\alpha$ -smooth muscle actin assessed by measuring positively stained areas was significantly decreased in CODM as well as in OODM and OODM2 mice compared with untreated normal and obese mice (CO and OO groups, respectively) (Figure 5C).
-In obese
+Immunohistochemistry analysis showed that the expression of α -smooth muscle actin assessed by measuring positively stained areas was significantly decreased in CODM as well as in OODM and OODM2 mice compared with untreated normal and obese mice (CO and OO groups, respectively) (Figure 5C).
+In obese mice, co-administration of Dex and Mg at a low dose (OODM) caused a significant decrease in α -smooth muscle actin staining compared with mice treated with Dex only (OOD).
+These data indicate that Mg could potentiate a positive effect of Dex on smooth muscle hypertrophy in obese mice with inflammation in the lungs.

 Figure 5.
 Effects of dexamethasone and Mg on airway wall.
 (A) The ratio of goblet cells to epithelial cells.
 (B) Airway wall thickness.
-(C) $\alpha$ -Smooth muscle actin-positive areas. $^{}P < 0.01$ compared with the CP or OP group, respectively; $^{}P < 0.05$ compared with the CO or OO group, respectively; $^{}P < 0.05$ between OOD and OODM groups.
+(C) α -Smooth muscle actin-positive areas.
+P < 0.01 compared with the CP or OP group, respectively; P < 0.05 compared with the CO or OO group, respectively; P < 0.05 between OOD and OODM groups.